-In Britain and Canada, HP is the highest selling brown sauce.
-In the US, A1 sauce has higher sales.
-In Ireland, Yorkshire Relish retains popularity.
+HP is the highest-selling brown sauce in Britain and Canada.
+A1 has higher sales in the United States and Japan.
+Yorkshire Relish retains popularity in Ireland.
 OK sauce remains popular in China.
 In Japan they have their own brown sauce inspired by the English version called tonkatsu sauce.

-The ur-type brown sauce was Lea & Perrins Worcestershire sauce.
-We don’t think of it as a brown sauce today, but its ingredients; molasses, vinegar, citrus fruits, tamarind, and its taste; sweet, bitter, savoury, tangy, spicy; undoubtedly informed the earliest brown sauces.
+Arguably the ur-type brown sauce was Lea & Perrins’ Worcestershire sauce.
+We don’t think of it as a brown sauce today, but its ingredients; molasses, vinegar, citrus fruits, tamarind, and its taste; sweet, bitter, savoury, tangy, spicy; almost certainly informed the earliest brown sauces.

-The most successful brown sauce, HP, was a relative latecomer, launched in 1889.
+HP sauce was introduced in 1889.
 It is similar to A1 but thicker, and contains tamarind.
 Other ingredients in the original recipe include garlic, shallots, ground mace, tomato purée, cayenne pepper, ground ginger, raisins, flour, salt and malt vinegar.

-In the 1960s, HP, A1 and OK were all acquired by large conglomerates.
-HP was already the highest selling brown sauce in Britain by this time.
+HP, A1 and OK were all acquired by large conglomerates in the 1960s.
+HP was already the highest-selling brown sauce in Britain by this time.
 However its acquisition by Imperial Tobacco, one of the largest companies in the world, saw investment in new machinery at its factories and a huge increase in marketing spend.
-Large competitors including Rank Hovis McDougall and Colman’s could not compete with Imperial’s massive firepower, and one by one HP’s competitors faded away.
+Large competitors, including Rank Hovis McDougall and Colman’s, could not compete with Imperial’s massive firepower, and one by one HP’s competitors faded away.

-As late as the 1970s, brown sauce was highly regionalised, with HP the only national player.
+Brown sauce was highly regionalised in Britain as late as the 1970s, with HP the only national player.
 Daddies was strong in the South West, Fletcher’s was strong in the West and East Ridings of Yorkshire, while Heinz Ideal Sauce and Hammonds Chop Sauce were strong in the North Riding.
 OK sauce had a large share of the London market.